 Chronic hepatitis C usually has no symptoms until it causes a large amount of liver scarring (cirrhosis) and other liver damage.

 Over many years, the virus attacks the liver and causes damage.
 This can lead to liver failure or even death.

 Since hepatitis C doesn’t always cause symptoms, the only way to be sure you have the virus is to get tested for it.

 It’s definitely possible to have a positive response to treatment for hepatitis C. Antiviral medications that are currently available can cure

-According to a 2015 study, people who achieve SVR have a 1% to 2% late relapse rate and a much lowered risk of liver-related death.
+According to a 2015 study, people who achieve SVR have a 1 percent to 2 percent late relapse rate and a much lower risk for liver-related death.